donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 Before diving into my implementation, I'll examine how the research community has approached this domain mismatch problem and where shallow fusion fits among existing solutions.

-## Background & Existing Approaches (needs more)
+## Background & Existing Approaches (needs refinement)

 The challenge of domain adaptation in ASR has prompted several approaches, each with distinct trade-offs in cost, performance, and implementation complexity.

-**Traditional domain adaptation** typically involves collecting domain-specific audio paired with ground truth transcriptions, then fine-tuning or retraining models on this data.
+**Traditional domain adaptation** typically requires collecting domain-specific audio paired with ground truth transcriptions, then fine-tuning or retraining models on this data.
 While effective, this approach faces significant barriers: domain-specific audio is expensive to collect, transcription labeling is labor-intensive, and the resulting datasets often remain small relative to the specialized vocabulary they need to cover.

-**Context injection methods** attempt to bridge the gap by incorporating domain-specific text directly into the model's context window—essentially "prompting" the ASR system with relevant terminology.
+**Context injection methods** attempt to bridge the gap by incorporating domain-specific text directly into the model's context window, essentially "prompting" the ASR system with relevant terminology.
 However, these approaches offer no optimization signal and rely heavily on trial and error to achieve meaningful improvements.
+They are also architecture dependent and rely heavily on the decoder's prompting capacity.

 **Fusion techniques** represent a middle ground, combining predictions from multiple models during inference rather than requiring extensive retraining.
 The research community has explored three primary variants:

-- **Cold fusion** integrates language model predictions during training, essentially learning how to weight external knowledge
+- **Cold fusion** ???
 - **Deep fusion** learns the combination weights through additional neural network layers
 - **Shallow fusion** combines model predictions through simple weighted averaging during inference